callump5/Project-Comic/README.md

 	- Episode List

 ### Future Features
-- Uer log in to keep track of owned comics
+- User log in to keep track of owned comics

 ## Tech Used
 ### Some the tech used includes: